lukewhchen/W5D3WRK/readme.md

 - **render_content(content, content_type):** Render custom content with the specified content_type.

-- redirect_to(url): Redirect to the passed URL.
+- **redirect_to(url):** Redirect to the passed URL.

-- session: key/value pairs saved to this hash are saved as cookies.
+- **session:** key/value pairs saved to this hash are saved as cookies.

-- flash and flash.now: key/values pairs saved to this hash will persist through the next session and the current session only, respectively.
+- **flash and flash.now:** key/values pairs saved to this hash will persist through the next session and the current session only, respectively.

-- By adding protect_from_forgery to your custom controller, MyFramework will check for an authenticity token in any submitted data.
+- **protect_from_forgery:** MyFramework will check for an authenticity token in any submitted data.
 This token can be added to the forms in your views.

 ## Router